anandtailwinds/majordomo-ai-docs/golang-api/MonitorProfileInfo.md

 ### NewMonitorProfileInfo

-`func NewMonitorProfileInfo(name string, provider MonitorProviders, endpoint string, accessKey string, createdBy string, createdAt int64, lastUpdate int64, ) *MonitorProfileInfo`
+`func NewMonitorProfileInfo(name string, provider MonitorProviders, accessKey MonitorAccessKey, createdBy string, createdAt int64, lastUpdate int64, ) *MonitorProfileInfo`

 NewMonitorProfileInfo instantiates a new MonitorProfileInfo object This constructor will assign default values to properties that have it defined,